Origin of the hidden energy scale and the $f$-ratio in geometrically frustrated magnets

-In this section, we comment on the dependence of the numerical results for $C(T)$ on the boundary conditions of spin clusters.
-For the small clusters considered in Refs.~\cite{Elser:KHAF,ElstnerYoung:kagome,IsodaNakano:XXZ,SchnackSchulenberg:KHAF,MisguichSindzingre:KHAF,SindzingreMisguich:KHAF,ZengElser:KHAF,MisguichBernu:KHAF,NakamuraMiyashita:KHAF,TomczakRichter:KHAF} and in this work, the form of $C (T)$ is sensitive to the boundary conditions.
+In this section, we investigate the dependence of the numerical results for $C(T)$ on the boundary conditions of spin clusters.
+For the small clusters considered in Refs.~\cite{Elser:KHAF,ElstnerYoung:kagome,IsodaNakano:XXZ,SugiuraShimizu:KHAF,Munehisa:KHAF,ShimokawaKawamura:KHAF,SchnackSchulenberg:KHAF,MisguichSindzingre:KHAF,SindzingreMisguich:KHAF,ZengElser:KHAF,MisguichBernu:KHAF,NakamuraMiyashita:KHAF,TomczakRichter:KHAF,MoritaTohyama:KagomeTriangular,Ulaga:EasyAxis} and in this work, the form of $C (T)$ is sensitive to the boundary conditions.
 This is exemplified by the two inequivalent $18$-site clusters of the kagome lattice shown in Fig.~\ref{fig:Kagome_Clusters}.
-The results we report in Figs.~\ref{fig:KHAF} and \ref{fig:Peaks_vs_alpha} were obtained using cluster (a), for which we obtain well-separated peaks in the heat capacity $C (T)$ in agreement with Ref.~\cite{IsodaNakano:XXZ}.
+The results we report in Fig.~\ref{fig:KHAF} were obtained using cluster (a), for which we obtain well-separated peaks in the heat capacity $C (T)$ in agreement with Refs.~\cite{IsodaNakano:XXZ,Ulaga:EasyAxis}.
 However, while $XXZ$ Hamiltonians with small values of $\alpha$ on cluster (b) also display two well-separated peaks in $C (T)$, for larger values of $\alpha$, up through the isotropic Heisenberg case ($\alpha=1$), the high-temperature peak merges with the low-temperature one, forming a plateau rather than a distinct peak.
 These behaviours are shown in Fig.~\ref{fig:SI_Heat_Capacities}.

-While small spin clusters on the kagome lattice may not display good separation of the peaks in the behaviour of $C(T)$, the two peaks are rather distinct in the available experiments~\cite{Greywall:DoublePeakHe,Ishida:HeRingExchange,CuGa2O4:ToUpdate} on GF materials, which suggests that the separation improves in the limit of large system sizes, which are currently inaccessible for numerical methods.
+While small spin clusters on the kagome lattice may not display good separation of the peaks in the behaviour of $C(T)$, the two peaks are rather distinct in the available experiments~\cite{Greywall:DoublePeakHe,Schiffer:GGG,Ishida:HeRingExchange,NakatsujiNambu:THAF,Bordelon:NaYbO2,Ranjith:NaYbSe2,CuGa2O4:ToUpdate} on GF materials, which suggests that the separation improves in the limit of large system sizes, which are currently inaccessible by numerical methods.
 A more thorough understanding of the effects of boundary conditions and system size on the spectra and thermodynamic properties of kagome clusters awaits future study.